Trevor20/SQL-PowerBI-Portfolio/projects/Project5-CoffeeRetailAnalysis/README.md

-# Coffee Retail Sales Analysis in Saudi Arabia Using SQL and Power BI
+# Coffee Retail Sales Analysis in Saudi Arabia using SQL and Power BI

 ## 🚀 Project Overview